 *In terms of flavour, the yellow bells are the closest to the Hungarian wax.
 The smallest they are the better, the big ones release too much liquid and they tend to finish up soggy.

-I began to post recipes for my family and it turned out to be a work in progress. "zsuzsa is in the kitchen" has close to 800 recipes of Hungarian and international recipes.
+I began to post recipes for my family and it turned out to be a work in progress. "zsuzsa is in the kitchen" has over 800 recipes of Hungarian and international recipes.
 They are organized into a cookbook format in "zsuzsa's cookbook".
-My new venture is "rethink the food".
-My food blog is evolving and so am I. You are never too old to learn or to make changes to what you eat or enjoy.